How to Understand Rabbit Body Language

 Another learned behaviour used to interact with owners is begging behaviour.
 This can become learned behaviour when a bunny is rewarded repeatedly.

 Rabbits also use chinning to communicate.
 They'll rub their chins against objects to leave their scent, produced by their scent glands.
-This conveys information to other rabbits about the individual.
+This conveys information about the individual to other rabbits.
 Rabbits may also mark their territory to communicate with other rabbits.

 Bonding Behaviour in Rabbits

 Another important time rabbits use body language is when bonding.
-Favourable bonding body language involves sniffing, nuzzling, and grooming each other.
+Favourable bonding body language involves sniffing and nuzzling.
+Additionally, when bonding is going well or the relationship is more established, the rabbits groom each other, too.

 Sometimes, when bonding, rabbits will mount each other to assert dominance.
 Rarely, rabbits will instantly attack each other.
 More commonly, they'll initially just ignore each other as they assess the other rabbit from afar.